 Paul is also using a hypothetical situation to teach Timothy.
 Alternate translation: "suppose an athlete did not compete by the rules.
 Then he would not be crowned" (See: Hypothetical Situations)

-if...anyone competes (ULT)
+if...anyone competes (ULT) competing in games (UST)

 Here, competes refers to competing in an athletic event.
 Alternate translation: "if an athlete competes in an event"